gotracksuit/ds-survey-take-home-test/README.md

 You're also more than welcome to use any AI tools (e.g. Cursor or Claude Code) to help you with this take home task, similarly to how you would as an employee at Tracksuit.
 However, similarly to any code you write at Tracksuit, you will be responsible for the quality of your code and your results.
 Make sure you can interpret and explain any code, assumptions, and results that you commit to this repository.
 Please note that we will be comparing your results to a naive Claude Code solution based on this repository.
 Your job is to inject additional insight or intuition that leads to outsized performance.

 Validation is a critical part of this feature.
 As part of your submission, you should provide clear proof that your algorithm achieves each of the constraints listed above, using at least the `fake_category_data.csv` file.
+In particular, your validation should include a simulation that demonstrates how your pre-computed policy would perform over the course of a month, showing that it probabilistically meets all requirements.

 If you find that a full solution takes you more time than you have available, you may choose to add simplifying assumptions or relax set constraints to assist in your solution, as long as you justify your decision from both a customer and technical perspective in your presentation.
 This, too, will help us understand how you think about product scope and technical trade-offs.